 Diagnosis of anterior uveitis is by recognizing cells and flare in the anterior chamber.
 Cells and flare are seen with a slit lamp and are most evident when using a narrow, intensely bright light focused on the anterior chamber in a dark room.
 Findings of intermediate and posterior uveitis are most easily seen after dilating the pupil (see Ophthalmoscopy).
 Indirect ophthalmoscopy (usually done by an ophthalmologist) is more sensitive than direct ophthalmoscopy.
 (Note: If uveitis is suspected, patients should be referred immediately for complete ophthalmologic evaluation.)

 Many conditions that cause intraocular inflammation can mimic uveitis and should be considered in the appropriate clinical settings.
 Such conditions include, most commonly, severe conjunctivitis (eg, epidemic keratoconjunctivitis), severe keratitis (eg, herpetic keratoconjunctivitis, peripheral ulcerative keratitis), and severe scleritis, and, less commonly, intraocular cancers in the very young (typically retinoblastoma and leukemia) and in the elderly (intraocular lymphoma).
 Much less commonly, retinitis pigmentosa (see Retinitis Pigmentosa) can manifest with mild inflammation, which may be confused with uveitis.

-Last full review/revision September 2012 by Emmett T. Cunningham, Jr., MD, PhD, MPH
+Last full review/revision October 2014 by Emmett T. Cunningham, Jr., MD, PhD, MPH

-Content last modified October 2013
+Content last modified October 2014